mithi/react-philosophies/README.md

 }

-// you only need to import one thing each time import { useUser } from "some-context-package"
+// you only need to import one thing each time import { useContext } from "some-context-package"

 function App() {
-  const user = useUser() // this looks better
+  const something = useSomething() // this looks better
   // blah
 }
 ```